 Does Scrivener Check Grammar?

 Scrivener includes a built-in grammar and spellcheck feature.
 You can check a single file for spelling and grammar mistakes.
 You can also choose to check multiple files or your entire document.
+Scrivener is compatible with ProWritingaid but is not compatible with Grammarly or the Hemmingway App.

 How Does Scrivener Check Grammar?